Part I. General Framework for Regulations

 "Deep well ejector pump system" means a well that utilizes a casing adapter and a deep well ejector.
 These wells must maintain a constant vacuum to operate.

-"Division" means the Division of On-Site Sewage and Water Services.
+"Division" means the Division of On-Site Sewage and Water Services, Environmental Engineering, and Marina Programs within the department.

 "District health department" means a consolidation of local health departments as authorized in § 32.1-31 C of the Code of Virginia.

-"Drilled well" means a well that is excavated wholly or in part by means of a drill (either percussion or rotary) which operates by cutting or abrasion.
+"Drilled well" means a well that is excavated wholly or in part by means of a drill (either percussion or rotary) that operates by cutting or abrasion.

-"Driven well" means a well that is constructed by driving a pipe, at the end of which there is a drive point and screen, without the use of any drilling, boring or jetting device.
+"Driven well" means a well that is constructed by driving a pipe, at the end of which there is a drive point and screen, without the use of a drilling, boring, or jetting device.

 "Emergency well replacement" means the replacement of an existing private drinking water well, heat pump well, or commercially dependent well that has failed to deliver the water needed for its intended use.
-Such failure requires the drilling of a new well or extensive modifications to the existing well.
-The replacement of failed noncommercial irrigation wells, and other types of private wells are not considered emergencies.
+The failure requires the drilling of a new well or extensive modifications to the existing well.
+The replacement of failed noncommercial irrigation wells and other types of private wells are not considered emergencies.

-"Gravel pack" means gravel placed outside a well screen in a well to assist the flow of water into the well screen and to inhibit clogging of the screen.
+"Gravel pack" means sand or gravel placed outside a well screen in a well to assist the flow of water into the well screen and to inhibit clogging of the screen.

-"Ground water" means any water, except capillary moisture, beneath the land surface in the zone of saturation or beneath the bed of any stream, lake, reservoir or other body of surface water within the boundaries of this Commonwealth, whatever may be the subsurface geologic structure in which such water stands, flows, percolates, or otherwise occurs.
+"Groundwater" means water, except capillary moisture, beneath the land surface in the zone of saturation or beneath the bed of a stream, lake, reservoir or other body of surface water within the boundaries of this Commonwealth, whatever may be the subsurface geologic structure in which the water stands, flows, percolates, or otherwise occurs.

-"Grout" means any stable, impervious bonding material, reasonably free of shrinkage, which is capable of providing a watertight seal in the annular spaces of a water well throughout the depth required, to protect against the intrusion of objectionable matter.
+"Grout" means a stable, impervious bonding material, reasonably free of shrinkage, that is capable of providing a watertight seal in the annular spaces of a water well throughout the depth required, to protect against the intrusion of objectionable matter.

-"Jetted well" means a well that is excavated using water pumped under pressure through a special washing point to create a water jet which cuts, abrades, or erodes material to form the well.
+"Jetted well" means a well that is excavated using water pumped under pressure through a special washing point to create a water jet that cuts, abrades, or erodes material to form the well.

 "Local health department" means the department established in each city and county in accordance with § 32.1-30 of the Code of Virginia.

-"Noncollapsing material" means soil or gravel material which can maintain an open bore hole long enough to grout the annular space between a well and the bore hole.
-For the purpose of this chapter, soil or gravel material which collapsed upon itself but created voids around the casing is considered noncollapsing material.
+"Noncollapsing material" means soil or gravel material that can maintain an open well bore long enough to grout the annular space between a well and the well bore.
+For the purpose of this chapter, soil or gravel material that collapsed upon itself but created voids around the casing is considered noncollapsing material.

-"Observation or monitoring well" means a well constructed to measure hydrogeologic parameters, such as the fluctuation of water levels, or for monitoring the quality of ground water, or for both purposes.
+"Observation well" or "monitoring well" means a well constructed to measure hydrogeologic parameters or for scientific monitoring of the quality of groundwater, or for both purposes.

-"Private well" means any water well constructed for a person on land which is owned or leased by that person and is usually intended for household, ground water source heat pump, agricultural use, industrial use, or other nonpublic water well.
+"Private well" means a water well constructed for a person on land that is owned or leased by that person and is usually intended for household, groundwater source heat pump, agricultural use, industrial use, or other nonpublic water well.

 "Replacement well" means a well being constructed to take the place of an existing well that is being taken out of service and is being abandoned.

-"Sewage" means water carried and nonwater carried human excrement, kitchen, laundry, shower, bath, or lavatory wastes separately or together with such underground, surface, storm and other water and liquid industrial wastes as may be present from residences, buildings, vehicles, industrial establishments or other places.
+"Sewage" means water carried and nonwater carried human excrement, kitchen, laundry, shower, bath, or lavatory wastes separately or together with underground, surface, storm and other water and liquid industrial wastes as may be present from residences, buildings, vehicles, industrial establishments, or other places.

 "Sewage disposal system" means a sewerage system or treatment works designed not to result in a point source discharge.

-"Sewer" means any sanitary or combined sewer used to convey sewage or municipal or industrial wastes.
+"Sewer" means a pipe or conduit used to convey sewage or industrial waste streams.

-"Subsurface soil absorption" means a process which utilizes the soil to treat and dispose of sewage effluent.
+"Subsurface soil absorption" means a process that utilizes the soil to treat and dispose of sewage effluent.

-"Treatment works" means any device or system used in the storage, treatment, disposal or reclamation of sewage or combinations of sewage and industrial wastes, including but not limited to pumping, power and other equipment and appurtenances, septic tanks, and any works, including land, that are or will be (i) an integral part of the treatment process or (ii) used for the ultimate disposal of residues or effluents resulting from such treatment.
+"Treatment works" means a device or system used in the storage, treatment, disposal, or reclamation of sewage or combinations of sewage and industrial wastes, including pumping, power, and other equipment and appurtenances, septic tanks, and works, including land, that are or will be (i) an integral part of the treatment process or (ii) used for the ultimate disposal of residues or effluents resulting from the treatment.

-"Variance" means a conditional waiver of a specific regulation which is granted to a specific owner relating to a specific situation or facility and may be for a specified time period.
+"Variance" means a conditional waiver of a specific regulation that is granted to a specific owner relating to a specific situation or facility and may be for a specified time period.

-"Water table" means the uppermost surface of ground water saturation.
-The level in the saturated zone at which the pressure is equal to atmospheric pressure.
+"Water table" means the uppermost surface of groundwater saturation in an unconfined aquifer and the level in the saturated zone at which the pressure is equal to atmospheric pressure.

-"Water well" or "well" means any artificial opening or artificially altered natural opening, however made, by which ground water is sought or through which ground water flows under natural pressure or is intended to be artificially drawn; provided this definition shall not include wells drilled for the following purposes: (i) exploration or production of oil or gas, (ii) building foundation investigation and construction, (iii) elevator shafts, (iv) grounding of electrical apparatus, or (v) the modification or development of springs.
+"Water well" or "well" means an artificial opening or artificially altered natural opening, however made, by which groundwater is sought or through which groundwater flows under natural pressure or is intended to be artificially drawn.

 Statutory Authority